greggbjensen/prdeploy/README.md

 # Contributing

+1. For API development and debugging, see [prdeploy-api Development](/prdeploy-api/README.md#development).
-1. For API development and debugging, see [prdeploy-webhooks Development](/prdeploy-webhooks/README.md#development).
+1. For Webhooks development and debugging, see [prdeploy-webhooks Development](/prdeploy-webhooks/README.md#development).
-2. For Web development and debugging, see [prdeploy-web Development](/prdeploy-web/README.md#development).
+2. For App development and debugging, see [prdeploy-app Development](/prdeploy-app/README.md#development).